Our New Tunnel Vision Course is Live!

 Engaged in quite a lot of activities, right?

-This is why a strong front plays a big role in performance in sports such as agility, flyball, obedience, frisbee, and canicross as well as in everyday life.
+This is why a strong front plays a big role in performance in sports such as agility, flyball, obedience, frisbee, and canicross, as well as in everyday life.

-Because the front limb is attached to the body not by a joint but by muscle, it is more prone to injury.
+And because the front limb is attached to the body not by a joint but by muscle, it is more prone to injury.

 Approximately 32 % of dog agility athletes develop an injury.*